Arise, My Love: Production

 Filming for Arise, My Love began on June 24, 1940, on the Paramount lot and lasted until mid-August 1940, with the script continuously updated to incorporate actual events, such as the sinking of the SS Athenia and the signing of the armistice between France and Germany in the Forest of Compiègne.
 The character of Augusta Nash was reputedly based on that of Martha Gellhorn.
-"Dream Lover", composed by Victor Schertzinger, lyrics by Clifford Grey, was sung and hummed by Claudette Colbert.
-The song was originally introduced in The Love Parade (1929).
+A double tribute is paid to Billy Wilder's mentor Ernst Lubitsch with songs: Ray Milland starts singing "Lookie, Lookie, Lookie, Here Comes Cookie" (lyrics and music by Mack Gordon, sung by Gary Cooper in Bluebeard's Eighth Wife], and later on Claudette Colbert hums and sings "Dream Lover", (composed by Victor Schertzinger, lyrics by Clifford Grey, originally introduced in The Love Parade).

 A Stinson A trimotor was featured in the film as a Spanish aircraft.
 Aerial coordinator Paul Mantz flew the aircraft.